MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 ## Custom driver

 The existing function driver can implement the firmware update mechanism (in this case, “firmware update driver” and the device’s function driver are one and the same).

 *image*

 Alternatively, if you want to be able to update the functional driver and the firmware update driver separately, create a second device node, on which a custom driver can be installed to update the firmware.

 *image*

 There are a couple ways to create a second device node.
 Certain device types have the ability to expose a second devnode on one physical device, such as USB.
-This can be leveraged to create a devnode targetable by WU, and have the firmware update driver installed on it.
+You can use this functionality to create a devnode targetable by WU, and install the firmware update driver on it.
 Many device types, however, do not allow a single physical device to enumerate multiple devnodes.

-Otherwise, use an extension INF that specifies the [AddComponent](../install/inf-addcomponent-directive.md) directive to create a devnode that can be targeted by Windows Update and have a firmware update driver installed on it.
+In this case, use an extension INF that specifies the [AddComponent](../install/inf-addcomponent-directive.md) directive to create a device node that can be targeted by Windows Update and install the firmware update driver on it.
+The following snippet from an INF file shows how you can do this:

 ```
 [Manufacturer]